Lupine

 This section has been translated automatically.

-Lupine seed contains a (heat-stable!) storage protein which in a high percentage (70-80%) has a cross-reaction with the peanut 's Ara-h-1-allergen (danger of oral allergy syndrome).
+Lupin seeds contain a (heat-stable!) storage protein, a high percentage (70-80%) of which cross-reacts with the Ara-h-1 allergen of peanuts (risk of oral allergy syndrome).

 General therapy